iamanimeshdev/X-bot/README.md

 4) Install dependencies using `npm i`
 5) Run `node index.js`

+## Things to take care

+1) Keep your chrome-driver in folder which is already in a system variable path.(Took me forever to figure this small thing out)
+2) Can hard-code your email and password.
+3) You might get flagged and required to enter your username between entering email and password, then you can just uncomment lines  94-100 in ./WebPage.js and enter your Username there.
+4) Line 13 ./WebPage.js Enter your Chrome.exe path.
+5) You can change API in Line 120 ./WebPage.js to get whatever data You wanna post.

 ## Running it on cloud instance like AWS

 1) SSH into your cloud instance.